Borja21091/Ultralyzer/docs/_build/html/_sources/doc_gui_explained.md.txt

 Ultralyzer is a specialized software application designed for the processing, segmentation, and analysis of retinal UltraWidefield (UWF) images.
 It provides a streamlined pipeline to load image datasets, quality control images, perform automated segmentation of retinal structures (arteries, veins, optic disc, fovea), edit segmentation and export comprehensive vascular metrics.

-Ultralyzer should be compatible with Linux, Windows, and MacOS systems that support Python 3.8+ and have the required dependencies installed.
+Ultralyzer should be compatible with Linux, Windows, and MacOS systems that support Python 3.12 (tested) or higher and have the required dependencies installed.
 Testing of the app has been carried out on Linux and MacOS devices.

-## Installation

-Please refer to the [Installation Guide](doc_installation.md) for detailed instructions on how to set up Ultralyzer on your system.

 ## Overview